buddycloud/buddycloud-vm/README.md

 vagrant up
 ```

-Be patient: the build process will take anywhere from 1 to 10 minutes.
-Build log is avaliable at [inside the VM] `/var/log/salt/minion`.
+Have patience!
+The build process will take anywhere from 5 to 10 minutes.
+You can watch progress with `sudo tail -F /var/log/salt/minion` inside the VM.

 ### Access